 Fret no more my friends, to save you all the embarrassment of having to have this discussion in person, I will take one for the team and reveal all of my squat toilet tips and mishaps.

-If you are going to a country where squat toilets are in use, the first piece of advice that I can give you is to practice your squats at home.
+If you are going to a country where squat toilets are in use, the first piece of advice that I can give you is to start doing daily squatting exercises at home.
 If you are familiar with any sort of intense exercise class, you are probably no stranger to the strain that squatting puts on your legs.
-Trust me when I say, you don’t want your legs to give out half way through using a squat toilet for a number two.
+Trust me when I say, you don’t want your legs to give out halfway through using a squat toilet for a number two.

 2. Always carry toilet roll

 Toilet roll is not as widespread as you may think and you should always make sure you’re carrying some.
 Just don’t forget to bin it so you don’t clog up the system!

 3. Try to avoid squat toilets if you’re drunk